 After the stage of diagnosing the practice most suited to the needs and capabilities of the Małopolska Region, talks were started with representatives of the partner from Southern Denmark in order to obtain detailed information on the preparation and implementation of the program supporting successors;

-The Małopolska Region took into account the above-described action (i.e. increasing the level of readiness for succession thanks to the organization of the pilot edition of the Małopolska Region Successor Network based on the solutions used in the Region of Southern Denmark) in the Draft Budget of the Małopolska Region for 2020.

 Further steps to be taken by the Małopolska Region:

 preparation for the implementation of new tasks in connection with the implementation of the Małopolska Region Network of Successors will include:

+including Action 3 (i.e. Increasing the level of readiness for succession thanks to the organization of the pilot edition of the Małopolska Region Network of Successors Network based on the solutions used in the Region of Southern Denmark) in the Draft budget of the Małopolska Region for 2021.

 delegating staff to coordinate activities related to the organization of an open competition of offers for the organization of the pilot edition of the Małopolska Region Network of Successors and coordination of cooperation with the selected bidder.
 The open competition of offers will be addressed to non-governmental organizations.

 The tasks of the tenderer selected as part of the open bid competition will include: